Geolid/phpcs/README.md

     public function foo(): self {}
     ```
  - php must contains ```declare(strict_types=1);``` with one blank line between declaration and php open tag
+ - Visibility MUST be declared on all constants  (PSR-12)

 ### naming